On This Page

 How do hydration and electrolytes cause fatigue?

 Electrolyte imbalance directly reduces cellular energy production, nerve signaling efficiency, and blood volume.
-Even mild depletion in sodium, potassium, or magnesium causes fatigue, brain fog, headaches, and poor exercise tolerance — even when overall fluid intake appears adequate.
-This is one of the most commonly overlooked contributors to fatigue.
+Even mild depletion in sodium, potassium, or magnesium can contribute to fatigue, brain fog, headaches, and poor exercise tolerance — even when overall fluid intake appears adequate.

 What is the CelluShine framework?